vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 by the time I was ready to go jogging, and it was fairly hot outside by this time.

-## 2025-08-30 and 2025-08-31: at-home jogging
+## 2025-08-30 to 2025-09-01: at-home jogging

-On Saturday 2025-08-30 and Sunday 2025-08-31, I did at-home jogging because it was fairly hot in the morning (and in fact hotter outdoors than indoors, in addition to being sunny outdoors).
+On Saturday 2025-08-30, Sunday 2025-08-31, and Monday 2025-09-01, I
+did at-home jogging because it was fairly hot in the morning (and in fact hotter outdoors than indoors, in addition to being sunny outdoors).